 If you are going to do it this way you need to ensure that despite the meat being pink it is still warmed through and the best way to ensure that this happens is to make sure that your lamb is at room temperature before you put it on the grill.

-For that reason I always recommend that you take the lamb (still in its marinade) out of the refrigerator about 2 hours prior to grilling.
-When you come to do this you may find that the marinade has gone cloudy, don't worry this is just down to the longer chain fats and waxes (that are naturally present) in the oil solidifying.
+For that reason I always recommend that you take the lamb out of the refrigerator about 2 hours prior to grilling.
+That said if you prefer to refrigerate while marinating you may find that the marinade turns cloudy, don't worry this is just down to the longer chain fats and waxes (that are naturally present) in the oil solidifying.
 As soon as it starts to come back up to room temperature it will return to its normal translucent liquid state.

 At this stage you can boil the new potatoes and set the red peppers on the grill to char - see the full fire roasted red pepper salad recipe.

 Get the barbecue coals good and hot.
 Season the lamb well with salt and freshly ground black pepper and slap it on the BBQ for about 8 - 12 minutes depending on how you like it.
 (8 minutes for pink, 12 if you prefer it more well done).
 Turn once at the half way stage using tongs.